QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 * 🥷 How much would the competitors pay for this data?
 * ⏳ Is this data new?
 Old? <small>(newer data are more valuable)</small>
 * ...

+👉 The DIKW model <small>(Data, Information, Knowledge, Wisdom)</small> is a pyramid-shaped model that represent how "data" is transformed to "wisdom".
+The goal is to show understand how raw data can be transformed in useful information that drive business value 💵.

+Example: Raw data <small>(ex: 1984)</small> is transformed to information by adding a context <small>(ex: Los Angeles summer olympics)</small>.
+By interpreting the information, it becomes knowledge <small>(ex: it occurs every 4 years)</small>.
+And trough reflexion, it become wisdom <small>(ex: the next one will be in 2024)</small>.
 </div></div>

 <hr class="sep-both">